tingrides.life

 Training with My Mum

 At 72, my mum is lifting weights for the first time.
-We’re not just building muscle: we’re building trust, connection, and a new story about what aging can look like.
-It’s one of the most meaningful things I’ve ever done.
+We’re building more than muscle — we’re building trust, connection, and a new story of aging.
+For me, it’s one of the clearest reminders that reinvention has no age limit.

 Contact